Paulwhy2/Paulwhy2.github.io/README.md

 [http://www.mayoclinic.org/diseases-conditions/swimmers-ear/home/ovc-20201440](http://www.mayoclinic.org/diseases-conditions/swimmers-ear/home/ovc-20201440)
 [http://www.californiaearinstitute.com/ear-disorders-exostosis-california-ear-institute-bay-area.php](http://www.californiaearinstitute.com/ear-disorders-exostosis-california-ear-institute-bay-area.php)

+Swim fins are another popular accessory, especially if you want to keep up with the faster swimmers ahead of you.

+### Wetsuit or no wetsuit, that is the question:

 Some of us wear a wetsuit all year.
 Some wear a wetsuit only in winter.
 Some of us never wear a wetsuit, even on the coldest winter days.
-We recommend you try a wetsuit if you are doing your first bay swim in the fall, winter, or spring.
+We recommend you try a wetsuit if you are doing your first bay swim in the late fall, winter, or spring.
 You can rent a wetsuit at SportsBasement, and the rental price can count towards a purchase of that suit or a different one.
 Some of us wear neoprene booties and gloves as well.
+We don't discriminate against wetsuits.
+Wearing a wetsuit can improve your safety!

 ### How far and how fast do you swim?

 We all swim at different speeds and different distances.
 Our fastest swimmers can swim a mile in 25 minutes or less.
-Our slowest can take almost an hour to cover the same distance.
+Our slowest can take an hour to cover the same distance.
 We typically break up into 'pods' of swimmers at similar speeds.
 As you get to know us, you get to know which swimmers have a similar speed to your speed.

 Our typical swim is a about a mile (1.6km), but different people will swim farther or shorter, depending on the water temperature, their speed, the time they have, or their comfort level in the water.
 You can start out swimming just a few hundred yards, back and forth along Keller Beach.
 Or you can swim to 'the white rocks' or Cypress Point and back, about 1/2 mile (800m) round trip.
 We commonly swim to the 'pilings' or the mythical 'Col. Mustard's House' which are about a mile round trip.
 Or sometimes we swim to the end of the ferry point pier or the chevron pier, about 1.9 miles round trip.
 Some have trained here to swim the English Channel, a 22 mile swim!